 Note: The plan requirements of this subsection will meet the plan requirements of Chapter NR 216.46, Wisconsin Admin.
-Code, when prepared in accordance with good engineering practices and the design criteria, standards and specifications outlined in the most recent Wisconsin DNR publication.
+Code, when prepared in accordance with good engineering practices and the design criteria, standards and specifications outlined in the Wisconsin Construction Site Best Management Practice Handbook (WDNR Pub.
+WR-222 November 1993 Revision).
 This is important for municipalities seeking to develop a "Qualifying Local Program" under phase 2 of the federal storm water permit program.
 Qualifying local programs will also be required to impose, either through this ordinance or a storm water management ordinance, storm water management plan requirements consistent with Chapter NR 216.47, Wisconsin Admin.
 Code.